-Fast money transfers to 200+ countries and territories worldwide, but keep an eye on the offered exchange rate.
+Fast money transfers to 200+ countries worldwide, but watch out for weak exchange rates.

 finder.com’s rating: 3.0 / 5.0

 Services: 3.0 / 5.0

 - Good if you want to pay in person or send money for cash pickup.

 - Not so great for low-cost transfers – watch out for high fees and inconsistent exchange rates.